Mark 7.24-30,

 Racism in the scriptures.

-Certain Christians try to claim the whole Jew/gentile divide wasn’t about race but religion; that if you converted to Judaism you were no longer gentile.
+Certain Christians try to claim the whole Jew/gentile divide wasn’t about race but religion; that if you converted to Judaism you’re no longer gentile.
 Pharisees traveled to other countries to convert pagans,

-But Pharisee thinking wasn’t exactly like Christian thinking.
+But Pharisee thinking isn’t exactly like Christian thinking.
 Regardless of Ruth’s devotion to Naomi, the L

 But the distinction between Jew and gentile is entirely racial.
 Has nothing to do with religion.